intel/memory-usage-analyzer/README.md

 ## Background
 DRAM being one of the significant cost contributor in the cloud infrastructure, cloud service providers are deploying different memory-tiering solutions[^2] [^3] [^4].
 Given the  workload and infrastructure diversity, the challenge is to get a reasonable memory savings without a significant impact on the workload performance.
 Every workload may not benefit from memory-tiering.
-The workloads with large number of memory pages that are less frequently used (cold memory segments) and the high compressibility on these memory pages  are good candidates for memory-tiering to offload memory to a compressed tier or slower memory-tiers like SSD, NVMe etc.
+The workloads with large number of memory pages that are less frequently used (warm/cold memory segments) and the high compressibility on these memory pages  are good candidates for memory-tiering to offload memory to a compressed tier or slower memory-tiers like SSD, NVMe etc.

 The Intel® Memory Usage Analyzer runs workloads under a cgroup[^2] to collect Cgroup stats across the timeline to provide a visualization these stats and summarizes them.